Sami Al-Khaibari

-Sami Al-Khaibari (سامي الخيبري; born 18 September 1989) is a Saudi Arabian professional footballer who plays as a centre back for Pro League club Al-Fayha, where he is the club captain.
+Sami Al-Khaibari (سامي الخيبري; born 18 September 1989) is a Saudi Arabian professional footballer who plays as a centre back, where he is the club captain.

 Career

 Al-Khaibari started his career at Al-Ettifaq and remained with the club until 2009.
 He left the club due to his employment in one of the military sectors.
 Al-Khaibari signed a semi-professional contract with Al-Fayha in 2012.
 During this period he also played for the Saudi Arabia national futsal team.
 During the 2013–14 season, Al-Khaibari helped Al-Fayha win the Second Division and earn promotion to the First Division.
 He signed his first professional contract with the club on 9 July 2015.
 During the 2016–17 season, Al-Khaibari helped Al-Fayha win the First Division and earn promotion to the Pro League for the first time in the club's history.
 Following the departure of club captain Khalid Al-Dubaisi, Al-Khaibari was named as captain ahead of Al-Fayha's debut season in the Pro League.
 On 1 February 2018, he renewed his contract with the club, tying him until 2021.
 On 31 October 2020, Al-Khaibari renewed his contract with the club until 2023.
-During the 2020–21 season, Al-Khaibari captained Al-Fayha to a second-placed finished in the MS League, thus earning promotion to the Pro League once again.
+During the 2020–21 season, Al-Khaibari captained Al-Fayha to a second-placed finish in the MS League, thus earning promotion to the Pro League once again.
+On 19 May 2022, Al-Khaibari captained Al-Fayha in the King Cup final against Al-Hilal.
+Al-Fayha won 3–1 on penalties to win their first major honor.
+On 11 March 2023, Al-Khaibari renewed his contract with Al-Fayha.